-Required Use of Exams
+Required Use of Examinations

-Regents Exams
+Regents Examinations

-Section 3.35 of the Rules of the Board of Regents relating to apportionment provides in part that schools receiving State aid shall make general use of Regents Exams in the senior high school grades.
-Nothing in this section, however, prohibits State aid to any school that administers approved alternative assessments in lieu of Regents Exams.
-(See the listing of Department-approved alternatives available on the Department web site at http://www.p12.nysed.gov/assessment/hsgen/archive/list.pdf.)
+Section 3.35 of the Rules of the Board of Regents relating to apportionment provides, in part, that schools receiving State aid shall make general use of Regents Examinations in the senior high school grades.
+Nothing in this section, however, prohibits State aid to any school that administers approved alternative assessments in lieu of Regents Examinations.
+(See the listing of Department-approved alternatives available on the Department website.)

-Section 100.2(e) of the Regulations of the Commissioner of Education (http://www.p12.nysed.gov/part100/pages/1002.html#e) requires public school districts to offer students attending their schools the opportunity to meet all requirements for and receive a Regents diploma.
-Students shall have the opportunity to take Regents courses and Regents Exams in Grades 9 through 12 and, when appropriate, in Grade 8.
+Section 100.2(e) of the Regulations of the Commissioner of Education requires public school districts to offer students attending their schools the opportunity to meet all of the requirements for and to receive a Regents diploma.
+Students shall have the opportunity to take Regents courses and Regents Examinations in Grades 9 through 12 and, when appropriate, in Grade 8.

-Regents Exams are designed to measure the achievement of students who have had instruction based on curriculum aligned with the commencement-level learning standards.
-Students are entitled to take Regents Exams no earlier than their completion of high school-level coursework deemed appropriate by the school.
+Regents Examinations are designed to measure the achievement of students who have had instruction based on curriculum aligned with the commencement-level learning standards.
+Students are entitled to take Regents Examinations no earlier than their completion of high school-level coursework deemed appropriate by the school.